 What is a pass?

 A pass is a trail in a valley between mountains or hills.
 The saddle-shaped roads are designed to get you from one side to the other between mountain ranges.
+Because the easiest way to travel between two mountains is through the passes, they often build not only highways but also railways.
+In addition, hiking trails often lead through passes.

-Passo dello Stelvio / Stilfser Joch
+#10 Stelvio pass (Passo dello Stelvio / Stilfser Joch)

-In addition to car drivers and motorcyclists, cyclists and hikers also love to embark on conquering the Stelvio Pass, so if you feel the urge to do so, you can gather have lifelong memories on the uphill road.
+In addition to car drivers and motorcyclists, cyclists and hikers also love to embark on conquering the Stelvio Pass.
+If you feel the urge to do so, you can gather lifelong memories on the uphill road.
 (Of course, this statement is also true for the car version.)
+The road is extremely steep, reaching up to 10% ascent in some places, and the average ascent is 7.4% on the pass.

 - Address: 39029 Stilfs, Autonomous Province of Bolzano, Italy